 Get your kids cooking.
 Kids that have an interest in food and who love to cook will be thrilled receiving mail about food around the world.
 In the Activity Booklet, your child will learn about food and utensils around the world and so much more!
 There’s a whole world of different foods out there.
 Children can practice their reading skills as they follow the instructions to make cookies from around the world.
 Your child won’t even know they are practicing reading while they are having fun cooking.

-If you found this page useful be sure to sign up to receive parenting goodies sent right to your inbox that will help with day to day life with children.
+If you found this page useful be sure to sign up to gain access to Math and STEM websites for your child.